diegomendezp/Ironhack-lectures-v3/content/module1/01 - Week 1/Day 2/00-js-functions-scope.md

-##### As well in JavaScript,  `var` declarations are hoisted to the top, and are given the value undefined.
+##### As well in JavaScript,  `var` declarations are hoisted to the top of the scope they belong (function or global), and are given the value undefined.

-This is JS Engine optimisation technique.
-It creates variables before the run-time.
+This is the JS Engine optimisation technique, where it creates the variables before the run-time.